Analytical description of the survival probability of coherent states in regular regimes: Survival probability in two-degree-of-freedom models

 \subsection{Interference terms}

-When the components of the initial state can be fitted with more than a single Gaussian, as in Fig.~\ref{fig:dis} (b) and Fig.~\ref{fig:dis} (f), we use the index $i$ to denote the components $|c_k^{(i)}|^2$, energies $\{E_k^{(i)}\}$, and the Gaussian curve $A_i e^{-(E-\bar{E}_i)/(2 \sigma_i^2)}$ associated with each sub-sequence.
-In this case, Eq.~(\ref{SPdef}) for the survival probability can be written as
+When the components of the initial state can be fitted with more than a single Gaussian, as in figure~\ref{fig:dis} (b) and figure~\ref{fig:dis} (f), we use the index $i$ to denote the components $|c_k^{(i)}|^2$, energies $\{E_k^{(i)}\}$, and the Gaussian curve $g_k^{(i)}=A_i e^{-(E_k^{(i)}-\bar{E}_i)/(2 \sigma_i^2)}$ associated with each sub-sequence.
+Three Gaussians ($i=1,2,3$) are used for the state in figure~\ref{fig:dis} (b) and two ($i=1,2$) for the state in figure~\ref{fig:dis} (f).
+In these cases, (\ref{SPdef}) for the survival probability can be written as